domenp/simplerelic/README.md

 reporter.Start()
 ```

-The code above does the initialisation part of the reporter.
-In order to update the http metrics you need to add the simplerelic middleware for Gin framework.
+The code above does the initialisation of the reporter.
+In order to track and update the http metrics, you need to additionally include the simplerelic middleware for Gin framework.

 ```
 g := gin.New()